Our mission is to gather the perfect ingredients for creating a welcoming home.

-What is maple syrup?
+What is organic maple syrup?

-The process of maple syrup production is harvesting the sweet sap from the maple tree and cooking it while the water is evaporating out of it until it reaches 67% sugar.
+The process of real maple syrup production is harvesting the sweet sap from the maple tree and cooking it while the water is evaporating out of it until it reaches 67% sugar.
 It's pure, nothing gets added to it, and the finished maple product has an amazingly unique flavor, smell, casserole, taste.
 Regular maple sugar can be used in multiple recipes, like sweet potato casserole, maple taffy, maple bacon, cake, maple candy, a coffee sweetener, or a topping with butter on your favorite delicious pancakes, waffles, or french toast breeakfast.

-What is the shelf life of maple?
+What is the shelf life of pure maple syrup?

 Real maple syrup can last almost indefinitely when stored correctly.
 We recommend an 18-month shelf life for an unopened container of simple syrup, pancake syrup, coffee flavoring syrup, flavored syrup, or maple sugar.
 When unopened, there are no special storage conditions.
 An opened container should be refrigerated since an opened maple syrup container could develop some mold over a long time if kept unrefrigerated.